Our Call as disciples is to be:

 - A Catholic Church where God-given authority is used wisely and justly to propagate the teachings of Christ and respects the role of the People of God;

-- A Catholic Church where all people, men and women, single and married minister in a spirit of co-responsibility for the Church;
+- A Catholic Church where all people, single and partnered, minister in a spirit of co-responsibility for the Church;

 - A Catholic Church that influences Australasian society to be ever more just, compassionate and egalitarian.

-The full text of ACCCR’s OUR CALL, PERINCIPLESAND AIMS
+The full text of ACCCR’s OUR CALL, PRINCIPLES AND AIMS

 MEET OUR MEMBERS